This website is not intended for children and we do not knowingly collect data relating to children, unless we have agreed this with you.

 - third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

-- technical data from analytics providers or search engines, such as Google, based outside the EU;
+- technical data from analytics providers or search engines, such as Google, based outside the UK and/or EU;

 - where you have agreed to it, we may receive health information about you from your healthcare provider.

-- contact, financial and transaction data from providers of technical, payment and delivery services based inside or outside the EU.
+- contact, financial and transaction data from providers of technical, payment and delivery services based inside or outside the UK and/or EU.

-- identity and contact data from publicly availably sources such as Companies House based inside the EU.
+- identity and contact data from publicly availably sources such as Companies House based inside the UK.

 HOW WE USE YOUR PERSONAL DATA